osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 ### Pull Requests

-1. Add the FramesHierarchy class to the ign math library.
+1. Add the FrameGraph class to the ign math library.
 1. Add the Frame and Pose elements to the SDF parser.
 1. Add the visual cue to the Frame element so it can be displayed visually by Gazebo